84adam/predict-inflation/README.md

 # Predict Inflation

+## A Python framework for U.S. Core PCE inflation forecasts.
+Leverages PCA-based factor modeling, gradient boosting, Bayesian regression, and Markov-switching regimes to produce robust, regime-aware predictions.

 DESCRIPTION:

-A Python framework for U.S. Core PCE inflation forecasts.
-Leverages PCA-based factor modeling, gradient boosting, Bayesian regression, and Markov-switching regimes to produce robust, regime-aware predictions.
+This forecasting system predicts U.S. Core PCE inflation over multiple months using a diverse set of economic inputs, including money supply growth, commodity prices, financial market indicators, and consumer activity measures.
+It employs dimensionality reduction techniques such as PCA to extract core factors, augments these with momentum and volatility indicators, and accounts for seasonal patterns.
+The resulting feature set aims to isolate stable and relevant signals from a wide array of macroeconomic data.

+The model integrates several forecasting methods, including factor-based linear approaches, gradient boosting, and Bayesian regression, each contributing distinct strengths in capturing linear relationships, non-linear patterns, and uncertainty quantification.
+A regime-switching framework is used to adapt forecasts to changing economic conditions.
+While backtesting and calibration efforts seek to improve accuracy and reliability, potential gaps remain in refining interval estimation, enhancing regime detection, and incorporating additional data sources.
+Further methodological refinement and ongoing validation against new economic conditions may improve forecast precision and robustness over time.

 ---